-Why Whale Watch in San Diego
+Why Whale Watch in San Diego?

 When you’re booking San Diego tours or looking for things to do in San Diego with kids, definitely include taking a whale watching tour on your list.
-San Diego is home to one of the largest protected marine sanctuaries in Southern California, and the rich environment attracts lots of marine mammals.
+It’s one of our most popular outdoor activities, especially during the winter and early spring months.

 Fin whales (which are only slightly smaller than blue whales) can be spotted near San Diego year-round, though you’re more likely to encounter them November through March.